Almost all trees are almost graceful: Proof of Theorem

-\end{claim} Rephrasing the claim, with probability at least $1-n^{-1}$, at each time $1\le \tau\le n$, it holds that Algorithm~\ref{alg:label} has failed before time $\tau$ or we have~\eqref{eq:sizeAC}.
-So, we emphasize that the `if' does not stand for conditioning.
-We shall have several further `if--then' statements in later stages of the analysis. \begin{claimproof} Observe that, unless the algorithm fails, in each step after the first (in which no edge label is given to any edge) one vertex label and one edge label is used in the labelling, so $|A_\tau|\le\tilde{n}-\tau+1$ and $|C_\tau|\le|\bbC|-t+2=\tilde{n}-\tau+1$.
-By~\eqref{eq:IJsize},~\eqref{eq:probcorvast} and~\eqref{eq:probcoreast}, we have
+\end{claim} Rephrasing the claim, with probability at least $1-n^{-1}$, at each time $1\le \tau\le n$, it holds that Algorithm~\ref{alg:label} has failed before time $\tau$ or we have~\eqref{eq:sizeAC}. \begin{claimproof}[Proof of Claim~\ref{cl:sizeAC}] Observe that, unless the algorithm fails, in each step after the first (in which no edge label is given to any edge) one vertex label and one edge label is used in the labelling, so $|\setVert_\tau|\le\tilde{n}-\tau+1$ and $|\setEdge_\tau|\le|\bbC|-\tau+2=\tilde{n}-\tau+1$, as needed for the upper-bound.

+Let us now turn to the lower-bound.
+For $t\in[n]$, let $U_t$ be defined as follows: \begin{enumerate}[label=(\alph*)] \item if Algorithm~\ref{alg:label} has not failed until step $t$, let $U_t$ be the indicator that $*$ was not sampled on Line~\ref{line:corvjohny} (in step $t$), \item if Algorithm~\ref{alg:label} has failed before step $t$, let $U_t$ be a Bernoulli random variable with success probability $\frac{2(\ell-m)}{\tilde{n}-2(\ell-m)}$ (and independent of all other random choices). \end{enumerate} For $t\in[n]$, let $W_t$ be defined as follows in the same way, except that in case~\ref{jh}, we use the indicator that $*$ was not sampled on Line~\ref{line:15}.